Types of Computer Keyboard: Features, Examples & Pictures

 - An AZERTY keyboard

 A mechanical keyboard is a special kind of keyboard.
-It uses small switches under each key.
+It has small switches under each key.
 When you press a key, the switch moves down.
-This makes the keyboard very strong and lasts a long time.
-Many people like mechanical keyboards because they feel good when typing.
+This makes typing smooth and accurate.
+Many people like mechanical keyboards because they last a long time.

 - Corsair K95 keyboard with strong keys and bright lights.
 Many gamers use it.